corvino/scaffolds/readme.md

 ### scaffold script

-The scaffold script invokes copier on the specified copier template, using the working directory for the template name variables.
+The scaffold script invokes copier on the specified template, deriving the template name variables from the using current working directory.

-If usage is frequent, a wrapper script might be useful, such as [scaffold](https://github.com/corvino/tilde/blob/master/bin/scaffold).

 Future features that may be interesting/necessary are: